-Endometrial cancer is the most common cancer of the female genital tract in the US, with a peak incidence between 60 and 70 years of age.
-Endometrial cancers can be divided into two types based on histological characteristic; type I cancers account for 75% of all endometrial cancers and are of endometrioid origin, while type II cancers originate from serous or clear cells.
-Several risk factors are associated with the development of endometrial cancer, of which the most important is long-term exposure to increased estrogen levels, especially in type I cancer.
-The main symptom is often painless, vaginal bleeding, which presents at an early stage.
-Later stages may manifest with pelvic pain and a palpable mass, whereby pelvic exams are often normal.
-The diagnosis is made primarily via an endometrial biopsy, which shows endometrial hyperplasia and atypical cells.
-Additional imaging studies (e.g., ultrasonography, abdominal CT, X-ray) are usually required for the detection and staging of metastases.
-Treatment of early stage endometrial cancer involves hysterectomy with adnexectomy and may also require additional lymph node removal.
-Radical hysterectomy according to the Wertheim-Meigs method is performed in cases of advanced carcinomas and can be combined with radiotherapy and progestin treatment.
+Endometrial cancer is the most common cancer of the female genital tract in the US, with a peak incidence between 55 and 64 years of age.
+It is divided into two types based on histological characteristics; type I cancers account for 80% of all endometrial cancers and are of endometrioid origin, while type II cancers primarily originate from serous or clear cells.
+Although several risk factors are associated with the development of endometrial cancer, the most important of these is long-term exposure to unopposed estrogen levels, especially in type I cancer.
+Painless, abnormal uterine bleeding (AUB) is the main symptom and often manifests in the early stages of the disease.
+In later stages, pelvic pain and a palpable mass may be present.
+Most patients with suspected endometrial cancer undergo transvaginal ultrasound followed by an endometrial biopsy to confirm the diagnosis; however, an endometrial biopsy may also be performed as the initial study.
+Additional imaging studies (e.g., CT, MRI, or PET/CT scan) may be ordered by a specialist for the detection of metastases.
+Treatment and surgical staging typically involve a total hysterectomy with bilateral salpingo-oophorectomy, lymphadenectomy, and peritoneal washings.
+In patients with cancer confined to the endometrium and myometrium, further treatment is generally not required; if cancer has advanced, surgery is combined with radiotherapy, hormone therapy, and/or chemotherapy.
 The prognosis is usually favorable in cancers diagnosed at an early stage.

 Risk factors for estrogen-dependent tumors

 - Metabolic syndrome (esp. obesity and diabetes mellitus type 2 )

 - Unopposed estrogen replacement therapy (e.g., for menopausal symptoms)